mlibrary/dor-py/README.md

 * set up the initial environment variables file
 * build the docker image
 * install the python dependencies
-* Set up the database for digifeeds

 `./init.sh` can be run more than once.

-3. Edit `.env` with actual environment variables
+1. Edit `.env` with actual environment variables

-4. In the app container, use `poetry shell` to enable the virtual environment.
+2. In the app container, use `poetry shell` to enable the virtual environment.
 Otherwise use:
 ```
  docker compose run --rm app poetry run YOUR_COMMAND
 ```